geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 Schematrons are rules that are used to check conditions and content in the metadata record as part of the two stage validation process used by GeoNetwork.

-Schematron rules are created in the schematrons directory that you checked out earlier - see `Preparation` above.
+Schematron rules are created in the schematrons directory that you checked out earlier - see :ref:`preparation` above.

 An example rule is: